-Dr. Duncan Forbes McDonald was born in 1842 in Lobo Twp, Middlesex County, the son of John and Elizabeth McDonald.
+Dr. Duncan Forbes McDonald was born in Lobo Township (Middlesex County), Ontario in 1842.
+Dr. McDonald was the son of John and Elizabeth McDonald.

 Dr. McDonald married Lorraine Switzer on the 27th of December, 1860 in the former Halton County, now part of Halton Region, Ontario.
-Mrs. McDonald was born in 1843, the daughter of Matthew and Mary Switzer.
-At the time of their marriage, Mrs. McDonald resided in Rochester, New York.
+Mrs. McDonald was born in Lennox County, Ontario in 1843.
+She was the youngest of 4 children born to Matthew Switzer and the former Mary Card.
+Her siblings were; Joseph, Oren and Calvin.
+At the time of her marriage, Mrs. McDonald resided in Rochester, New York.

 Dr. and Mrs. McDonald had 3 children.
 Their daughter Mary Elizabeth McDonald was born in September of 1862.
-Their son Charles D. McDonald was born on the 11th of September, 1864 in Hespeler, Ontario.
-Their son Hugh F. McDonald was born on the 2nd of June, 1868.
+Their son Charles D. McDonald was born on the 11th of September, 1864 in Hespeler, Ontario and their son Hugh Fitzherbert McDonald was born on the 2nd of June, 1868.